taiki-ssss/php-mcp/README.md

 # PHP MCP Server

+> ⚠️ This project is under active development.
+APIs and features may change without notice.

 A Model Context Protocol (MCP) server that provides semantic PHP code analysis and refactoring tools.
 This server enables AI assistants to perform safe, intelligent PHP code transformations at the AST level.

 ## Overview